 Remember one of the most wonderful benefits of being a homemaker is that homemaking will look different for every homemaker.
 Your day will be structured to fit your household, you will have different hobbies, and you will have a different family dynamic.
 So make sure you avoid comparing yourself to other homemakers and instead look to them for inspiration + filter out the rest.

 I love following homemakers with large families because those women have amazing skills for how to keep a home!
 But some of their tips will not work for my family because we are smaller.

 Homemaking is a marathon and not a race.
 There are so many skills a homemaker can learn so take your time trying out new ones and truly learning the skill.
 We also have more time to read the books that we have always wanted to.
 So make sure you take the time you get to pick up a book you’ve been wanting to read.
 I like to read during my daughters nap time with a big cup of tea when the house is quiet.
 It recharges my batteries for the rest of the day.

 This last point is the most important: be rooted in your faith.
 Pray to God for wisdom about your homemaking and read His word daily.
 He will provide you with the strength, wisdom, peace, and joy you need to be a homemaker.

 Tips for single women wanting to become homemakers

-Single and want to become a homemaker one day?
+Single and want to become a full time homemaker one day?
 Make sure you are using your single years wisely and not wasting them “husband hunting”, but truly nurturing skills to become a better homemaker.
-Now to be a homemaker a husband is important, because you need one to be a full time homemaker.
+Now to be a full time homemaker a husband is important, because you need a primary income.
 However it is important to keep in mind that not everyone gets married and no matter how badly you want to be a homemaker, God ultimately choses the path of your life.
 During these single years:

 - Make wise college decisions.